 - Leverage the knowledge, wisdom and experience in communities and in academic institutions to solve pressing health, social, environmental and economic challenges.

 - Ensure that community-driven social change is central to the work of community-academic partnerships.

 - Build the capacity of communities and academic institutions to engage each other in partnerships that balance power, share resources, and work towards systems change.

 Thus, the CCPH hub is designed to provide a way to link the community and campus together for mutual benefit.
-Students benefit from the chance to connect with and serve the community.
-The community, in turn, benefits from the support and assistance of motivated and engaged students.
-If you are interested in joining the cause and helping us to build this vision please contact us at firstname.lastname@example.org.
-Direct inquiries can also be made to Dr. Greg Welk, the faculty coordinator of CCPH and the Physical Activity and Health Promotion Lab (email@example.com).
+Students and faculty benefit from the chance to connect with and serve the community while the community benefits from the support and assistance of motivated and engaged students an faculty.
+If you are interested in joining the cause and helping us to build this vision please contact us at email@example.com or through our U-TuRN group (firstname.lastname@example.org).
+Direct inquiries can also be made to Dr. Greg Welk, the faculty coordinator of CCPH and the director of U-TuRN (email@example.com).